Arousal is all about alertness

 What impacts a person’s level of arousal?

-There are a number of things that impact arousal levels.
+There are a number of things that impact our level of alertness.

 There are many things that impact on arousal.
 Some might be obvious, like a loud sound.
 However, some might not be something you can immediately observe.
 Such as the child has not slept well or they are worried about a family member who is ill.